-As detailed in the Methods section, the exploratory cohort included 34 acute liver disease (7 acute liver injury or ALI and 27 ALF), 40 healthy controls (HC), 13 stable cirrhosis (SC), 50 acute decompensation of cirrhosis (AD).
-Transplant free survival at 28 and 90 days and 1 year for ALF were 67%, 56% and 52% respectively (Table1).
-The validation cohort consisted of 62 ALF, 31 HC, 41 patients with stable decompensated cirrhosis [according to PREDICT definition,(C)], 31 septic patients (according to SEPSIS-3 criteria).
-A sub-cohort was used for metabolomics/lipidomics (Table 2).
-Transplant free survival of ALF patients at both 28 and 90 days was 56%.
+As detailed in the Methods section, the exploratory cohort included 34 individuals with acute liver disease (7 acute liver injury [ALI] and 27 ALF), 40 HCs, 13 with stable cirrhosis, and 50 with acute decompensation of cirrhosis (AD).
+Transplant-free survival rates at 28 and 90 days and 1 year for ALF were 67%, 56% and 52%, respectively (Tables S1).
+The validation cohort consisted of 62 individuals with ALF, 31 HCs, 41 individuals with stable decompensated cirrhosis (according to PREDICT definition), and 31 with sepsis (according to SEPSIS-3 criteria).
+A sub-cohort was used for metabolomics/ lipidomics (Tables S2).
+The transplant-free survival rate of individuals with ALF was 56% at both 28 and 90 days.

-AD and ALF are metabolically different from HC according to Multivariate analysis of H NMR spectroscopic data
+AD and ALF are metabolically different from HC according to multivariate analysis of 1H NMR spectroscopic data

-In the exploratory cohort, a three component PCA model of acute liver disease and HCs (R=0.48; Q=0.38), produced from the data obtained from the H NMR spectroscopic analysis of plasma, showed a clear separation between HC and ALI/ALF scores in PC2 which explained 29% of the total variance for the model (Figure 1A&B).
-The PCA loading revealed a decrease in lipid resonances (LDL, vLDL and phosphatidylcholine), as well as a decrease in the branched-chain amino acids (BCAAs) isoleucine and valine and increased lactate, formate and the amino acids lysine, glycine, glutamine and the aromatic amino acids (AAAs) tyrosine and phenylalanine (Figure 1B) compared to HCs.
+In the exploratory cohort, a three-component principal component analysis (PCA) model of acute liver disease and HCs ( $R^2 = 0.48$ ; $Q^2 = 0.38$ ), produced from the data obtained from the H NMR spectroscopic analysis of plasma, showed a clear separation between HC and ALI/ALF scores in PC2 which explained 29% of the total variance for the model (Fig. 1A,B).
+The PCA loading revealed a decrease in lipid resonances (LDL, VLDL and phosphatidylcholine), as well as a decrease in the branched-chain amino acids isoleucine and valine and increased lactate, formate and the amino acids lysine, glycine, glutamine and the aromatic amino acids tyrosine and phonyl-alanine (Fig. 1B) compared to HCs.

-The ALF samples that lay outside the Hoteling's ellipse, and that were separated from all other samples in PC1, also revealed the presence in the plasma H NMR spectra of drug related compounds (DRCs), such as sedative and anaesthetic agents, being administered to critically ill patients receiving intensive care.
+The ALF samples that lay outside the Hoteling's ellipse, and that were separated from all other samples in PC1, also revealed the presence in the plasma H NMR spectra of drugrelated compounds, such as sedative and anaesthetic agents, being administered to critically ill patients receiving intensive care.

-Untargeted UPLC-MS lipidomic analysis showed reduced LPCs in ALF patients
+Untargeted UPLC-MS lipidomic analysis showed reduced LPCs in individuals with ALF

-A previous H NMR spectroscopy and UPLC-MS study from our group identified LPCs as the main lipid class driving change seen in survivors vs non-survivors in patients with AD.
-Based on these findings, an untargeted UPLC-MS lipid profiling method was applied to sera from the exploratory cohort of patients (Figure1C).
+A previous H NMR spectroscopy and UPLC-MS study from our group identified LPCs as the main lipid class driving change seen in survivors vs. non-survivors in those with AD.
+Based on these findings, an untargeted UPLC-MS lipid profiling method was applied to sera from the exploratory cohort of patients (Fig. 1C).
 Data were acquired in both positive and negative ESI modes and both sets of data were subjected to multivariate statistical analysis.

-PCA modelling of HC and ALF-derived MS results revealed a distinct separation between HC and ALF for both the positive (Figure 1D, 2 component model, cumulative $R^2=0.59$ ; $Q^2=0.52$ ) and negative ESI data (Figure 1E, 2 component model, cumulative $R^2=0.59$ ; $Q^2=0.52$ ).
-Multivariate modelling using OPLS-DA was performed comparing survival at 30 and 90 days and 1-year post admission.
+PCA modelling of HC and ALF-derived MS results revealed a distinct separation between HC and ALF for both the positive (Fig. 1D, two component model, cumulative $R^2 = 0.59$ ; $Q^2 = 0.52$ ) and negative ESI data (Fig. 1E, two component model, cumulative $R^2 = 0.59$ ; $Q^2 = 0.52$ ).
+Multivariate modelling using OPLS-DA (orthogonal projections to latent structures discriminant analysis) was performed comparing survival at 30 and 90 days and 1-year post admission.
 All analysis performed on ALF and ALI groups produced invalid models to predict mortality with low or negative $Q^2Y$ values for 30, 90 and 1-year post admission (data not shown).

-Following multivariate statistical analysis 34 discriminating features (Table 4), selected from S-plots and VIP plots for ALF vs HC, were subjected to tandem mass spectrometry (MS/MS).
-Furthermore, 70 features with the highest overall intensities were also subjected to MS/MS (Table 5).
-Fragmentation data generated by MS/MS were used to confirm the tentative identifications (IDs) matched to database searches.
+Following multivariate statistical analysis, 34 discriminating features (Tables S4), selected from S-plots and VIP (variable importance in projection) plots for ALF vs. HC, were subjected to tandem mass spectrometry (MS/MS).
+Furthermore, 70 features with the highest overall intensities were also subjected to MS/MS (Tables S5).
+Fragmentation data generated by MS/MS were used to confirm the tentative IDs matched to database searches.